Virprince/ce-CustomSudoWebhook/readme.md

 ```

 ### Configure specific webhook for specific eventId
-To may want to have different webhooks for different eventId and keep your alert in different channel on your discord.
+You may want to have different webhooks for different eventId and keep your alert in different channel on your discord.
 You can add a specific section for each eventId you want.
 Main EventId I use are:
 - `RR_ABILITY_USE` (for abilities that have "log usage" option enabled)
 - `FlowChartLog` (for log from the sudo log node in Tot Admin script)